 In this section, we’ll cover the common way to navigate it in most liver servers.
 GoDaddy was a kind of special case and so we’ve already covered it.
 The PHP.ini file can be found typically in the wp-admin folder.

 To locate the PHP.ini file in the cPanel, open your file manager, and navigate to your root directory.
-You’ll find the config file somewhere in the bottom.
+You’ll find the config file somewhere at the bottom.
 Make sure that the checkbox for show hidden files is checked.

 The root directory is the top-level directory that is one level up from your main public_html directory.